dat-ecosystem/dat/beta-cli-api.md

 Generate a diff between two versions of the repository

 ```
-dat diff <versionA> <versionB>
+dat diff <versionA> [<versionB>]
 ```

+If you specify one version, your current version will be used as the other version.
+Otherwise you can pass two versions.

 If the same key is in both versions but the values differ, a diff object will be written to the output.
 You will get a diff object for each diff that is found.
+Values that match are skipped.

 Example output: